 For Incoming Graduate Students

 Course registration advice for incoming graduate students is really very simple: enroll in Introduction to Book Publishing, one other required course, and Publishing Lab.
 Since Publishing Lab is a 1-credit course and the others are 4-credit courses, this adds up to 9 credits, which qualifies for full-time enrollment.
-Certainly, students can take more than 9 credits in a given term, but 9 credits in a student’s first term is recommended as he/she adjusts to graduate school.
+Students can take more than 9 credits in a given term, but 9 credits in a student’s first term is recommended as you adjust to graduate school.
 Indeed, most students continue to take 9 credits each term they are in the program, as they are balancing their education with part-time employment.
-Of course, it’s also possible to take fewer than 9 credits in a given term and, thus, be enrolled part-time.
+It’s possible to take fewer than 9 credits in a given term and, thus, be enrolled part-time.
 However, graduate assistantships, some student loans, scholarships, and grants all require full-time status.

-Preview the Book Publishing program’s tentative list of courses and the terms they are offered (available to current students only).
+Preview the Book Publishing program’s tentative list of courses and the terms they are offered.

 For Students in Other Programs and Undergraduate Students

 It is not necessary to be a student in the graduate program in Book Publishing in order to enroll in publishing courses.
 All of the required courses in the program are also open to students in other programs, including undergraduate students.
 So, too, are some of the elective courses.
 It is even possible for students in other programs, including undergraduate students, to work at Ooligan Press by enrolling in Publishing Lab.

 In order to enroll in any of the aforementioned courses, students should log into PSU’s Banweb during the registration period and locate courses in the graduate program in Book Publishing by searching under the subject “Writing.”
 If you are having difficulty registering for any course, it may be that you need to request permission to register for that course, in which case you should email the Director of Publishing, Dr. Rachel Noorda, at firstname.lastname@example.org, with the details of your situation.